 - challenges of the Chinese market

 - dealing with counterfeit goods

-Part 2 of the series will be held later this year and will focus on offline enforcement strategies when doing business with or in China.
+Part 2 of the series, held on December 2, 2021, focuses on offline enforcement strategies when doing business with or in China.

 A video of the full 90-minute program is available for viewing on the USPTO website or on Youtube.

 This program was presented by the USPTO’s Global Intellectual Property Academy, a unit of the USPTO’s Office of Policy and International Affairs (OPIA).
 The office advises the administration and other federal government departments and agencies on domestic and international IP legal and policy issues.
 It also provides technical assistance and training on IP-related matters to U.S. stakeholders and both U.S. and foreign government officials.